Namespaces

 Result

-Instead of the English Wikipedia (that would have been used with language: en), the German Wikipedia is used, because language is now set to de, and the Wikipedia shortcut's URL is defined as url: https://<$language>.wikipedia.org/....
+Instead of the English Wikipedia (which would have been used with language: en), the German Wikipedia is used, because language is now set to de, and the Wikipedia shortcut's URL is defined as url: https://<$language>.wikipedia.org/....

 Default language and country